AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/accounts/how_to_authwit.md

 ## Usage

-Ok, enough talking, how the hell do we use this?
+Ok, enough talking, how do we use this?

 ### Importing it